Guide

 Quick field clues

-- Mixtures: shady cool-season under trees + warm-season sun is common—pick the species that dominates the maintained area for playbook timing.
+- Mixtures: shady cool-season under trees + warm-season in sun is common—pick the species that dominates the maintained area for playbook timing.

 If you’re unsure